denten-papers/xp-routledge/proposal.md

 literary study.

 Flanking these central chapters is an argument about the past and the future of both disciplines.
 In Part I, I argue against the common, "shallow" historical vision of the digital humanities.
-According to many accounts, the field has its roots in mid-twentieth-century collaborations between Roberto Busa and Thomas J. Watson, the founder of IBM.
-By contrast, I expand that intellectual history to include formalism and structuralism more broadly, along with applied practices like print making and textual scholarship that have always been central the study of literature.
+According to many accounts, the field has its roots in mid-twentieth-century collaborations between Roberto Busa and Thomas
+J. Watson, the founder of IBM.
+By contrast, I expand that intellectual history to include formalism and structuralism more broadly, along with applied practices, like print making and textual scholarship, which have always been pertinent to the study of literature.

 Following the case studies of Part II, Part III looks to the future, articulating three powerful critiques leveled against the digital humanities.
 The first of these critiques accuses the field of